puleddu/antoniopiu.com/src/about/about.md

 I used [Entypo](http://www.entypo.com/) for the pictograms, while the font I used to create the logo is called [Stacked](https://creativemarket.com/denilchan/3398-Stacked-Font) by [Denise Chandler](https://www.dcfonts.com/).

 [^1]: _Rigoletto_, _Aida_, _Il Trovatore_, _Il Barbiere di Siviglia_, _Andrea Chénier_ and _Cavalleria Rusticana_ to name some.
-[^2]: The photo of Italo Calvino (scanned from an old newspaper) and the aerial shot of the mansion are not shoots of mine.
+[^2]: The photo of Italo Calvino (scanned from an old newspaper) and the aerial shot of the mansion are not shots of mine.
 [^3]: E.g. [Visual Studio Code](https://code.visualstudio.com/), [Git](http://git-scm.com/), [Tower](https://www.git-tower.com/).